zwave-js/node-zwave-js/docs/development/releasing.md

-# Releasing `node-zwave-js` {docsify-ignore-all}
+# Releasing `zwave-js` {docsify-ignore-all}

-This section is meant as a guide for maintainers on how to release a new version of `node-zwave-js`.
+This section is meant as a guide for maintainers on how to release a new version of `zwave-js`.
 It should not concern anyone else, since releasing requires write access to `master`.

 ## Prerequisites